 If you have a newer Mac, it likely uses a speedy solid-state drive to store files, apps, music, videos, and a lot of other important stuff.
-But there’s one thing you may not know about SSDs: They wear out over time.
+But there’s one thing you may not know about SSDs: They wear out over a long period of time.

 In this article, you’ll learn how to set up the Terminal so you can install and run smartmontools.
 Set aside some time, however.
 While the procedure isn’t difficult (if I can do it, you certainly can), since you’re dealing with command line entries, you need to pay a little closer attention to what you’re doing than with apps you usually use on the Mac.
 There are so many times I could’ve saved myself some frustration if I was just more careful with my typing.